andromeda-eb/Connect-Four-GUI-With-AI/README.md

 # Evaluation Function
-Counts all the possible fours (winning streaks) that both players can make and subtracts from one another <br> depending on the player.
+Counts all the possible fours (winning streaks) that both players can make and subtracts from one another depending on the player.
 In a 6x7 board, the possible fours are: <br>

 horizontal: 24 <br>
 vertical: 21 <br>